Like its name suggests, the ALPS Mountaineering King Kong

 The storage pockets of the chair are built from the same 600 D polyester, with the added benefit of being lined with a smooth plastic like material that can be wiped out.
 Surprisingly, the cup holders of the King Kong

 are cheap looking.
 Where the mesh cup holder is sewn into the armrest there is a hard plastic piece that reinforces the stitching of the two materials.
 On one of the cup holders, the plastic ring cracked.
 That said, the stitching was undamaged, and it appeared that the fractures were cosmetic.

 The King Kong has an 800-pound limit...here, our testers pile on to see what it can really hold!

 Ease of Set-Up

 This chair is super simple to use.
-It takes only a few seconds to set-up and collapse.
-Assembly is like that of many of the other traditional models we tested, just pull apart two of its legs and it's done.
+It takes a few seconds to set-up and collapse.
+Assembly is like that of many of the other traditional models we tested.
+Pull apart two of its legs and it's done.

 The King Kong has a narrow storage pocket at the head of the chair's back rest as well as adjustable arm rests.

 This chair is great for any activity that doesn't require carrying your chair for too long.
 It will be the envy of all of the other chairs at the campground, and it's an ideal seat for tailgating or BBQs.
 Its size and sturdiness make it the most appropriate model for anyone needing a larger load capacity or anyone who has trouble getting out of lower camping chairs like the REI Stowaway

 .
 Due to the seat's affinity for storing water, it's not ideal for rainy climates or activities that involve water.